FRITZ!Box 6840 LTE – Service - Knowledge Base

 Security functions (firewall) of the FRITZ!Box

 The FRITZ!Box offers a completely closed firewall to protect against unwanted data from the Internet.
-In the factory settings, all network devices (for example computers, smartphones, game consoles) in the FRITZ!Box home network are already completely protected against attacks from the Internet.
+In the factory settings, all of the computers, smartphones, and other devices connected to the FRITZ!Box are already completely protected against attacks from the Internet.

 The FRITZ!Box's firewall provides the following security functions: